DISSINET/InkVisitor/README.md

 6. Run the database - either as a service or containerized using `docker-compose up -d database`.
 7. Build app image (will also be done in next step if not available) `docker-compose build inkvisitor` (or `inkvisitor-<env>`).
 8. Run the containerized application with the command `docker-compose up inkvisitor` (or `inkvisitor-<env>`).

+### Kubernetes

+See [kube](./kube) directory for examples.
+Please, check your cluster's capabilities as the setup could differ.

 ### Deploy by packages